zhangxingong/blog/content/post/emacs-alist.md

 rassoc
 (rassoc val alist)
 Return the first pair that has specific value.
 Else return nil.
-Test is done by equal. [see Emacs Lisp: Test Equality] (setq xx
+Test is done by equal.
+(setq xx
 '(("aa" .
 23)
 ("bb" .
 24)